Read these brief points, then watch the videos to understand more.

 - Neuroplastic changes are changeable.
 We can influence theses through our actions.
 So there IS hope for improvement.

 - One path to change the nervous systems is to move with more ease, especially when combined with skillfully keeping our body, breath and mind calm.

 - Moving with more ease isn’t just our long term goal, it should be our goal each time we use movement or exercises for recovery.

 - Discuss these points with your health professional

 - Watch the two short videos below (or consider watching the three long Overcome Pain Live Well Again sessions below)

 - Then take the Pain Self Assessment Questionnaire, before you move on to STEP 2: Breathing – the link button to next lesson is at the bottom of this page.

 Take our Pain Self-Assessment Questionnaire

 These three videos requires Flash, and cannot be viewed from some mobile devices and tablets.

-They are a complete ‘Explain Pain +” lecture recorded in 2008 at Vancouver General Hospital
+They are a complete “Understand Pain plus” lecture recorded in 2008 at Vancouver General Hospital